kaic/halflife-monitoring/README.md

 - Ensure TempBridge is running
 - Check that `@Resources/hwstats.txt` exists and is being updated
 - Try restarting TempBridge

+**FPS always 0?**

+- The Windows graphics subsystem only updates this counter when a 3D workload is active
+- Make sure hardware-accelerated GPU scheduling is enabled (Settings → System → Display → Graphics)

 **Disk always 0 MB/s?**